 Service design puts people first

-In product development, it’s always valuable to look at things through the eyes of a person.
+It’s always valuable to look at things through the eyes of a person – and that’s why product development is important and goes hand in hand with service design.
 Teams design services for specific real-life purposes, whether it’s helping people save time, money, or energy, or giving them ways of feeling connected, supported, or motivated.

 Service design keeps humans at the heart of this process.
 One of its core principles is to fit the product to the person—not the other way around.

 When you know your customer and properly identify their needs, there’s no need to invent solutions out of thin air.
-You can locate their pain points, gather data about them, and start building a product based on a problem that truly exists.
+You can locate their pain points, gather data about them, and start building a better, ‘new and improved’ product based on a problem that truly exists.

 Here at Mooncascade, we prefer kicking off our projects by doing research, drawing up personas, and building customer journey maps.
 This helps ensure we’re on the right track from the start, and avoids having our team get lost in confusing questions or arguments as development moves forward.